home-assistant/home-assistant.io/source/_includes/common-tasks/data_disk.md

 ![Graphics showing the architecture of the data disk feature](/images/haos/usb-data-disk.png)

-The data disk feature can be used on an existing installation without loosing data: The system will move existing data to the external data disk automatically.
+The data disk feature can be used on an existing installation without losing data: The system will move existing data to the external data disk automatically.
 However, it is recommended to create and download a full <a href="#backups">Backup</a> before proceeding!

 <div class='note warning'>